-• Adopt a pledge to reduce the GHG emissions and join programs that provide planning tools such as: The Northwest Florida Clean Cities Coalition, Transformative Actions Program (TAP), Be Ready Alliance Coordinating for Emergencies (BRACE), USGS Sealevel Rise Simulation and Inundation Models, USGS Wetland Change Models, USGS Surface Elevation and Shoreline Erosion Models, and the Gulf TREE through Northern Gulf of Mexico Sentinel Site Cooperative.

-- Recommend to the mayor to join the Mayors Climate Protection Agreement similar to other cities in Florida.
-Joining the Climate Protection Agreement will support a mitigation initiative to reduce future impacts of climate change through pledge reductions in GHG emissions. - The City of Pensacola and other cities should commit to meet a 100% Renewable energy target by 2025. - Support and encourage energy efficiency efforts, including the Energy Star labeling program and LEED. - Encourage the start of a special adaptation action area group similar to the Southeast Florida Regional Compact.
-This group could be called the Northwest Florida Regional Compact and would study the outcome of adaptation strategies. - Complete an inventory of GHG emissions and prepare a climate adaption plan, as have many municipalities and counties around the state.
-For example, Broward County completed a "Broward's Climate Change Action Plan" (see attached) that was developed by the Broward County Climate Change Task Force in 2010.
-Adopt the GHG emission reduction targets. - Incorporate language about climate change in updated comprehensive plans, and pass local laws or codes that uphold those values.
-For example, the City of Punta Gorda Adaptation Plan includes a vision about steps needed to become a more climate change resilient community. - Include the following sectors: transportation, water resources/utilities, natural resources, agriculture, and disaster risk as part of the planning process. - Reduce GHG emissions from municipal operations, including increasing energy efficiency and conservation measures.
-In addition to reducing negative environmental impact, these efforts would provide for cost avoidance and savings. - Install or purchase renewable energy, such as installing solar panels or purchasing renewable power on municipal buildings.
-Other Florida Communities pursuing include: Gainesville, Sarasota, Miami, Tampa. - Educate the public about the changing climate, and involve and engage local citizens and volunteers in the processes of adaptation and mitigation.
-Challenge and/or incentivize residents to reduce their energy consumption. - Support regional and state wide policies to promote and develop renewable energy systems, net-metering, and installation of solar and geothermal projects.
+- Adopt a pledge to reduce the GHG emissions and join programs that provide planning tools such as: The Northwest Florida Clean Cities Coalition, Transformative Actions Program (TAP), Be Ready Alliance Coordinating for Emergencies (BRACE), USGS Sea-level Rise Simulation and Inundation Models, USGS Wetland Change Models, USGS Surface Elevation and Shoreline Erosion Models, and the Gulf TREE through Northern Gulf of Mexico Sentinel Site Cooperative. - Recommend to the mayor to join the Mayors Climate Protection Agreement similar to other cities in Florida.
+Joining the Climate Protection Agreement will support a mitigation initiative to reduce future impacts of climate change through pledge reductions in GHG emissions. - Recommend that the City join ICLEI-Local Governments for Sustainability.
+ICLEI provides guidance for local climate action, including ClearPathTM-an "online software platform for completing greenhouse gas inventories, forecasts, climate action plans, and monitoring at the community-wide or government-operations scales." - The City of Pensacola and other cities should commit to meet a 100% renewable energy target by 2030. - Support and encourage energy efficiency efforts, including the Energy Star labeling program and LEED. - Encourage the start of a special adaptation action area group similar to the Southeast Florida Regional Compact.
+This group could be called the Northwest Florida Regional Compact and would study the outcome of adaptation strategies. - Complete an inventory of GHG emissions and prepare a climate adaptation plan, as have many municipalities and counties around the state. - Incorporate language about climate change in updated comprehensive plans, and pass local laws or codes that uphold those values. - Include the following sectors: transportation, water resources/utilities, natural resources, agriculture, and disaster risk as part of the planning process.

+Dr. Jeffrey: Planning for what?
+Climate change?
+Urban planning?
+Are these things not considered now? - Reduce GHG emissions from municipal operations, including increasing energy efficiency and conservation measures.
+In addition to reducing negative environmental impact, these efforts may provide for cost avoidance and savings.

+- Install or purchase renewable energy, such as solar panels or other renewable power on municipal buildings. - Educate the public about the changing climate, and involve and engage local citizens and volunteers in the processes of adaptation and mitigation.
+Encourage and incentivize local businesses and residents to reduce their energy consumption.
+Dr. Jeffrey: OK, maybe I take back what I said about two sections for government and public this is the only engagement for the public? - Support regional and statewide policies to promote and develop renewable energy systems, net-metering, and installation of solar and geothermal projects.

-2) Planning for Resilience and Climate Change Adaptation
+Planning for Resilience and Climate Change Adaptation

 The City of Pensacola has the opportunity and responsibility to start planning to ensure the community is resilient to climate change.
 The first course of action is to better understand what changes are likely at the local (and regional) level and to continue to make sure to prepare for these changes.
-Climate change adaptation refers to the actions organizations adopt to reduce the impacts of the climate changes that either already occurred or will inevitably occur.
+Climate change adaptation refers to the actions organizations adopt to reduce the impacts of the climate changes that either have already occurred or will inevitably occur.
 Resilience is the capacity of communities and organizations to withstand stress and catastrophe, and to recover and adapt successfully in the face of threats or disaster.
 Below are some of the initiatives that the City of Pensacola can undertake to increase the community's resilience to climate change impacts: